 II.
 Game Day Skills

 Game day skills means the ability to bring one’s best game exactly when needed.
 I’ve written about it several times previously in this blog.
-The Master's exam is a series of three very specialized auditions.
-I’m convinced that I would never have passed if it weren’t for the trumpet auditions I took from junior high all the way to my years as a professional.
-As tough as the MS exam was, it wasn’t nearly as intimidating compared to some of the auditions I took as a professional.
-In one of those auditions it was me alone on the stage of a huge empty concert hall in front of an audition jury I couldn’t see with a music stand filled with a long list of the some of most difficult excerpts in the repertoire.
-Audition protocol requires that you start playing at the beginning of the list and when you make a mistake a voice from someone unseen in the jury tells you, “again!”
-Then you resume playing until you make three or four mistakes when the unseen voice says, “Thank you!”
-With those two dreaded words you're done and months and countless hours of practice are gone with no reward other than the fact you took the audition and have the experience.
+The Master’s Exam is a series of three very specialized auditions.
+I’m convinced that I would never have passed if it wasn’t for the trumpet auditions I took from junior high all the way to my years as a professional.
+As tough as the MS exam was, it wasn’t nearly as intimidating as some of the auditions I took as a professional.
+In one of those auditions, it was me alone on the stage of a huge empty concert hall in front of an audition jury I couldn’t see with a music stand filled with a long list of the of most difficult excerpts in the repertoire.
+Audition protocol requires that you start playing at the beginning of the list and when you make a mistake a voice from someone unseen in the jury calls out, “again!”
+Then you resume playing until you make three or four mistakes at which point the unseen voice says, “Thank you!”
+With those two dreaded words you’re done and months and countless hours of practice are gone with no reward other than the fact you took the audition and have the experience.
 Want pressure?
 That’s pressure.